 And of course you should use caution when using an electric pressure cooker.
 What does that mean?

-I’ve been cooking in my Instant Pot for years now, and have no incidents to report!
+I’ve been cooking in one of these for years now, and have no incidents to report!

-For those of us on a budget, there’s another thing to consider about cooking in an Instant Pot.
+For those of us on a budget, there’s another thing to consider about cooking under pressure.
 Even the least expensive cuts of meat (or toughest roosters) come out falling-off-the-bone tender.

 It’s all I use anymore for cooking dry beans from scratch.
 I use it regularly for making broth and soups, for making rice, and for cooking taro.

-For all of the things an Instant Pot can do, these electric pressure cookers are not a safe method for pressure canning.
+For all of the things these appliances can do, these electric pressure cookers are not a safe method for pressure canning.